Detect stopped FEBs and recover with Sync

 - maybe not, though, since the infinite loop comes from rules that trigger a sync based on corruption messages that often follow a sync.
 Leaving those rules off may avoid this problem.

-#1 Updated by Peter Shanahan about 6 years ago
+#1 Updated by Peter Shanahan almost 7 years ago

 Another detail on DCM app side: